jonaird/bitsocket-connect/README.md

 ## Reliability

 Since websockets can sometimes be unreliable, bitsocket-connect automatically reopens the websocket every hour and uses Last-Event-Id to ensure that no transactions are lost.
+If your Bitsocket is not open, it returns null.

 Have fun!